MerchantPug/apugli-docs/docs/misc/base_contents/tags/item/thunderball_activators.md

 ---
 # Thunderball Activators

-!!! note

-    This page details future content and is subject to change.
-If you would like to playtest these changes the files are marked as betas on CurseForge and Modrinth and as a pre-release on GitHub.

 [Item Tag](../tags.md).

 Defines items that allow a player with the [Dragonborn](../../origins/toomanyorigins/dragonborn.md) origin to swap to the Thunder Breath Type.